microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/mdt-vsc-tutorial.md

 6. Open a file to edit.
 For example, modify the `health` endpoint of the default Node.js project.
     - Open a Javascript file, such as `nodeproject/server/routers/health.js`.
     - Make a code change.
-    - For example, you can add the following endpoint to `health.js` after the existing `GET /` middleware function, as shown in the following screenshot:
+    - For example, you can add the following endpoint to `health.js` after the existing `GET /` middleware function:
         ```
         router.get('/test', function (req, res, next) {
             return res.send("Yep, it worked!!");